 A variety of organizations guide our requirements to maintain a safe environment for our patients and staff.
 Some of these organizations include: Occupational Safety and Health Administration (OSHA), National Fire Protection Agency (NFPA), Food and Drug Administration (FDA), Centers for Disease Control (CDC), and the Department of Transportation (DOT).
 Keeping the workplace clean and safe helps everyone.
-It is essential everyone knows and understands the safety laws, regulations, and MHC policies pertaining 5 to their roles.
+It is essential everyone knows and understands the safety laws, regulations, and MHC policies pertaining to their roles.
 To ensure current knowledge on safety issues and regulations, employees are required to complete yearly education sessions and some departments may have additional requirements based on job duties.
 It is each employee's responsibility to complete this education.
 Although the list is not exhaustive of all potential situations and responsibilities, employees are required to:

-- > Follow all employee health guidelines - Adhere to standard precautions, sterile environments, and environmental controls to reduce the risk of disease transmission - > Properly report infections - Maintain refrigeration at required temperatures - Wear safety equipment when using machines or personal protective equipment as required - Follow manufacturers' equipment handling guidelines - Adhere to proper handling of hazardous waste and alert leadership and appropriate departments of improper handling or disposal of waste - Know their respective departmental role for emergency preparedness to protect our community
+- Follow all employee health guidelines - disease transmission - Properly report infections - Maintain refrigeration at required temperatures - Wear safety equipment when using machines or personal protective equipment as required - Follow manufacturers' equipment handling guidelines - Adhere to proper handling of hazardous waste and alert leadership and appropriate departments of improper handling or disposal of waste - Know their respective departmental role for emergency preparedness to protect our community communication between workforce members and management.